ctschroeder/tutorials/omeka-exhibits.md

 •	You write the text and add the Items

-•	In the text: explain the questions that led you to create this page, why you chose these Items, and how they illustrate your theme and the Acts of Paul and Thecla.
+•	In the text: explain the topic/questions that led you to create this page and how the itmes illustrate your theme and the Martyrdom of Perpetua and Felicitas.

-•	If you do conduct research, you must cite and link to the source.
+•	You must cite and link to source(s) you use.
 No matter what:  if you take material word for word from somewhere else, you must put those words in quotation marks and give the source.
 If you take ideas and/or information from somewhere else (but not word-for-word) you need a citation.
 Cite the chapter of the original primary source if you reference our common text.

+•	Have at least one image on your page

+•	Make a substantive reference to BOTH the original text AND the secondary source by Cohick & Hughes and cite appropriately

 Be sure to save your changes!